“Schweeet!” I thought to myself.

-The lower dantian is — by far — the safest and healthiest place to store energy.
-If you try to store energy at the middle or upper dantians, there are serious risks.
-To attempt this without the direct supervision of a high-level master would be, well, dumb.
-Why take the risk when there are safer and better options?
+The lower dantian is the safest and healthiest place to store energy.
+If you try to store energy at the middle or upper dantians, there are risks.
+To attempt this without the supervision of an expert would be…well…risky.

 The lower dantian is also the most useful place to store energy.
 It acts like an energy bank account.
 The Qi stored there can be used for just about anything — vitality, longevity, mental clarity, martial arts, or even sex.

-How Big is Your dantian?
+How Big is Your Dantian?

 For most people, dantian starts out bigger, not smaller.
-It may be the size of a baseball, a grapefruit, or even a basketball.
-That’s because the energy hasn’t consolidated yet.
+It may be the size of a golf ball, a tennis ball, or even a soft ball.

-For example, I can feel that my dantian is about the size of a pearl — but that’s just the core of the field.
+For example, I can feel that my dantian is about the size of a golf ball — but that’s just the core of the field.
 The energy from the core of dantian radiates out in all directions, like the light from the sun.
 So really, my dantian is a much larger sphere that extends past the boundaries of my body.

 What a Fraud!

 She told me that she was confused when she first met me.
 She was looking for the boundaries of my energy field, as she was used to doing with people.
 But she couldn’t find mine.

-The Five Gates
+Opening the Five Gates

 My energy field is beneficial not just for students, but also for one of my life’s passions — martial arts.
-For example, when I punch, I can feel the energy going through what is known as the Five Gates:
+For example, when I punch, I can feel the energy moving through what is known as the Five Gates:

 At first, you feel the energy getting stuck at the shoulder or the elbow.
 Actually, let me back up.
 At first, you feel nothing.
-You may feel a little tingling in the hands like we do in Qigong practice, but you don’t even feel the first gate, dantian.
+You may feel a little tingling in the hands like we do in qigong practice, but you don’t even feel the first gate, dantian.

 Once you feel dantian, you’ll begin to feel the energy moving through the five gates.
 When you focus on exercises that explode force (fā jìn, 發勁) like One Finger Zen, The 18 Arhats, or Single Whip, then you begin to feel the energy getting stuck in one of the gates.

 It took me over 15 years to experience this.
 (The good news is that my students experience it about twice as fast — either because I was a bad student, or because I’m an excellent teacher, or both!)
-I’ll say this about the sensation of Qi jumping the Five Gates: It’s totally awesome.
+I’ll say this about the sensation of qi moving through the Five Gates: It’s totally awesome.